EvoL1e/E-Commerce-Back-End/README.md

 ## Description

-I was tasked with making
+I was tasked with making the back-end of an e-commerce shop.

 ## Table of Contents